|Author:||David Goodger <goodger at python.org>, Guido van Rossum <guido at python.org>|

 def complex(real=0.0, imag=0.0): """Form a complex number.
 Keyword arguments: real -- the real part (default 0.0) imag -- the imaginary part (default 0.0) """ if imag == 0.0 and real == 0.0: return complex_zero ...

-The BDFL recommends inserting a blank line between the last paragraph in a multi-line docstring and its closing quotes, placing the closing quotes on a line by themselves.
+Unless the entire docstring fits on a line, place the closing quotes on a line by themselves.
 This way, Emacs' fill-paragraph command can be used on it.

 Docstring processing tools will strip a uniform amount of indentation from the second and further lines of the docstring, equal to the minimum indentation of all non-blank lines after the first line.
 Any indentation in the first line of the docstring (i.e., up to the first newline) is insignificant and removed.
 Relative indentation of later lines in the docstring is retained.
 Blank lines should be removed from the beginning and end of the docstring.